codyslater/codyslater/README.md

 [![the living board](banner.gif)](https://codyslater.github.io)

-_prototyping executable biology to engineer emergence at systems scale_
+_prototyping executable biology to engineer emergence at the scale of whole systems_

 rna, neural systems, synthetic biology, and the boundary between organic and machine